gjohl/ml-practice/notes/engineering/fastai.md

 ## 5. From scratch model
+> Homework task:
+> Recreate the  Jupyter notebook to train a linear model and a neural network from scratch
+>
+> Then use the fast AI library to recreate the same model in less code
+>
+> Read the numpy broadcasting rules
+>
+> Read through Titanic notebooks

 Train a linear model from scratch in Python using on the Titanic dataset.
 Then train a neural network from scratch in a similar way.
 This is an extension of the spreadsheet approach to make a neural network from scratch in lesson 3.